ManageIQ/ansible-manageiq-vmdb/README.md

     to be used when using SSL REST API connection urls.

 ManageIQ:
-    `manageiq_connection` is a dictionary with a set of connection defaults in `defaults/main.yml`.
+    `manageiq_connection` is a dictionary with connection default keys.
+    Use of this connection information is ONLY needed if the role is used outside of a ManageIQ appliance.
+A ManageIQ appliance passes in `manageiq_connection` via `extra_vars` so connection information is included automatically.
     Remember to use Ansible Vault for passwords.
-    `automate_workspace` is the guid required to talk to the Automate Workspace.

 ```
     manageiq_connection:
         url: 'http://localhost:3000'
         username: 'admin'
         password: 'password'
-        automate_workspace: '1234'
         manageiq_validate_certs: false
 ```